One in three people born this year will develop dementia, according to new figures.

 It called for greater efforts across the globe to help develop new treatments.

 Dementia affects 850,000 people in the UK, resulting in the loss of brain cells.
 The most common type is Alzheimer’s disease.

 Early symptoms include problems with memory and thinking.
 As the disease progresses, people can experience difficulty with walking, balance and swallowing.

 Alzheimer’s Research UK said age was the biggest risk factor for developing dementia.

 As people live longer than ever before, the numbers with dementia will rise.
 The latest analysis, commissioned by the charity and carried out by the Office of Health Economics, was released to mark World Alzheimer’s Day.

-The exact cost of your care will be dependent on your care needs; this will be confirmed once we have visited your home in Live-in-dementia-care-at-home to conduct a no-obligation full care assessment.
+The exact cost of your home care in Live-in-dementia-care-at-home will be dependent on your care needs; this will be confirmed once we have visited your home in Live-in-dementia-care-at-home to conduct a no-obligation full care assessment.
 Contact us today to learn more.

-Why are we the leading live in care provider in Live-in-dementia-care-at-home?
+Why is Care At Home Live-in-dementia-care-at-home the leading live in care provider?

-Live In Care Live-in-dementia-care-at-home provides a friendly and professional service to connect you with the best live in care carers.
-If you are looking for a live-in carer at an affordable cost, then contact us today.
+Care At Home Live-in-dementia-care-at-home provides a safe, friendly and professional service to connect you with the best live in care carers.
+If you are looking for a trusted live-in carer at an affordable cost, then contact us today.